Barkisland

-The village falls within the Ryburn ward of Calderdale.
-Barkisland has one school, a church, a post office and a local cricket club which play in the Huddersfield Cricket League.
-There are two pubs in Barkisland, the Fleece and the Griffin.
+The village is in the Ryburn ward of Calderdale.
+Barkisland has a school, a church, a post office and a cricket club that plays in the Huddersfield Cricket League.
+There are two pubs in Barkisland, The Fleece Countryside Inn and The Griffin Inn.

 History

-A ten-thousand-year-old axe has been discovered near Ringstone Reservoir, providing evidence of human activity in the area now known as Barkisland dating back to the Stone Age.
+A ten-thousand-year-old axe was discovered near Ringstone Reservoir, providing evidence of human activity in the area now known as Barkisland dating back to the Stone Age.
 The origin of the name is in dispute.
 In a book of place names printed in 1944 it was stated that Barkisland derived from it being a settlement ('land') of a chieftain called 'Barkis'.
 While much earlier, in 1789, the Rev. John Watson, vicar of Ripponden church between 1754 and 1769, theorised that "Barsey or Barkesey are Anglo-Saxon words meaning low-lying enclosures where birches grow.
 It also is the Anglo-Saxon for a district where there are wolves."

-The parish of Barkisland was recorded on 1 July 1837 as part of the Halifax Registration District.
-It was abolished as a distinct parish on 1 April 1937 and merged with the neighbouring parish of Ripponden.

 Industry

-Bowers Mill was built in the 18th century as a water-powered fulling mill. it has also been used as a corn mill, a worsted mill and a woolen mill.
+Bowers Mill was built in the 18th century as a water-powered fulling mill.
+It has also been used as a corn mill, a worsted mill and a woollen mill.
 Textiles manufacturer J. & S. Taylor Ltd occupied the mill from 1882 to 1991 before moving production to Sowerby Bridge.
 The mill has now been converted for smaller businesses.

-Barkisland Mill is a 6-storey building which was used for textile production in the 19th and 20th centuries.
+Barkisland Mill, a six-storey building, was used for textile production in the 19th and 20th centuries.
 At the start of the 21st century it was converted into residential flats.
-There was also a Bottomley's Mill in Barkisland.
-Its presence as a cotton mill was recorded when a fire broke out there on 13 January 1871.
+Bottomley's Mill, a cotton mill, was recorded when a fire broke out there on 13 January 1871.

 Governance

 Barkisland is a village in the civil parish of Ripponden, which is part of the Ryburn ward of Calderdale, a metropolitan borough within the ceremonial county of West Yorkshire in England.

+It was a township and chapelry in the parish of Halifax, from 1866 Barkisland was a civil parish.
+Barkisland was part of the Halifax Registration District from 1 July 1837.
+In 1931 the parish population was 1552.
+It was abolished as a parish on 1 April 1937 and merged with the neighbouring parish of Ripponden.